xiongny/xiongny.github.io/_pages/about.md

 # Recent News
+* 2025.05 Starting an internship at Meta NYC with mentor Zhuokai Zhao and Yao Zhang!
+* 2025.02 My work on multi-objective RLHF is accepted by ICML 2025! https://arxiv.org/pdf/2502.15145
 * 2024.09 Start the PhD in CMU!
 * 2024.04 One paper was accepted by ICML 2024!
 * 2024.01 Two papers were accepted by ICLR 2024!
 One paper is selected as the spotlight paper.